-Obstacles to increased research support: attitudes and funding capability is lack of funding.
-A statement such as "Alabama is too poor to afford anything new" reflects the first reaction of many citizens in the state and even many legislators.
+The interviews leave no doubt that the major barrier to any plan for more research capability is lack of funding.
+First, there is the knee-jerk reaction from the public and from many legislators, "Alabama is too poor to afford anything new."
 The follow-up is usually, "The public has no appetite for raising revenue."
 Another line of argument is that the public views any government growth, including growth in legislative staff as "big government" or "waste."